 'Not too many SQL queries on the homepage':

 - 'metrics.sql.queries.count < 5'

 In the above example, main.network_out, metrics.sql.queries.count, and

 main.peak_memory are metric values.
-Unit like in 10mb can be explicit
+A unit like in 10mb can be set

 Whenever possible, we recommend you write assertions that do not